Laurie J. Marks

-Laurie J. Marks (born 1957) is an American author of fantasy novels.
+Laurie J. Marks (born March 27, 1957) is an American author of fantasy novels.

 Life

 Inspired by C.S.
 Lewis, Laurie wrote her first novel at twelve.
 Her determination to become a fantasy novelist led her to take a typing class and all the writing classes she could.
 After attending a small Christian college for two years, Laurie transferred to Brown University to finish her degree.
-After graduating, Laurie roamed around for a few years living in many different places during this time.
+After graduating, Laurie roamed around for a few years living in many different places.
+She came out as a lesbian at age 29.
+She and her then partner, Deb Mensinger, tried to run a farm in California, but when Mensinger became ill with a rare congenital disease, the two moved to Massachusetts, where they married in 2004, in the first week same-sex marriages became legal.
+Until her retirement Marks taught writing at the University of Massachusetts Boston.
+In the late aughts, Marks struggled with a serious injury while also acting as caregiver to her wife, who had become disabled due to her illness.
+This, with the concomitant financial struggles, affected her ability to write, and she was dropped by her publisher.
+In 2023, Marks announced that retirement has allowed her to begin writing again.

-In 2003, her novel Fire Logic, the first in her Elemental Logic series, won the Gaylactic Spectrum Award for "best novel"; in 2005 Earth Logic, the second in the series, won the same award.
-She teaches writing at the University of Massachusetts Boston and lives with Deb Mensinger.
-In 2004, Marks and Mensinger married in Massachusetts.
+In 2003, her novel Fire Logic, the first in her Elemental Logic series, won the Gaylactic Spectrum Award for best novel; in 2005 Earth Logic, the second in the series, won the same award.
 In 2007 she was Guest of Honor at the WisCon science fiction convention.